Finding the right childcare

 - Do the children look like they are enjoying their experience?

-- Are the staff professionally trained and does the setting encourage continuous professional development?
+- Are the staff professionally trained and does the setting encourage the staff to update their skills?